BuoyantIO/service-mesh-academy/l5d-certificate-management/README.md

 <!-- @wait_clear -->

-When all is said and done, here's what you end up with.
+When all is said and done, here's what you end up with:

 There's a trust anchor Secret in the `cert-manager` namespace, which Linkerd can't see. **This is the bit you'll need to change in production.**

 ```bash
 kubectl describe secrets -n cert-manager linkerd-trust-anchor